A centre of Europe

 Mykhnenko, V. and Turok, I. (2007) European Regions and Cities Dataset 1960 - 2005: Methods and Sources, Working Paper 3.
 Glasgow: University of Glasgow CPPR.
 Click here to download.

 Mykhnenko, V. (2004) Rusting Away?
-The Ukrainian Iron and Steel Industry in Transition.
-Budapest: Open Society Institute & Central European University Centre for Policy Studies.
+The Ukrainian Iron and Steel Industry in Transition Budapest: The Central European University Centre for Policy Studies and Open Society Institute.
 Click here to download.

 For "My Citations" metrics on Google Scholar, please, click here